 Most commonly the vegetables that appear on nachos are bell peppers, onions, tomato, green onion, and pickled jalapeno.
 I am completely fine with all of these except the tomatoes.
 Generally, nachos are going to be served with salsa which is made of tomatoes.
 So, putting tomatoes on nachos is redundant.
 Also, like adding too much cheese, tomatoes will cause the chips to go soggy.

-As for the other vegetables like the bell peppers, and onions, there is one small thing that you can do that will drastically improve the quality of your nachos.
+As for the other vegetables like the bell peppers and onions, there is one small thing that you can do that will drastically improve the quality of your nachos.
 What could that be?
 Pre-cook the vegetables.
 It seems pretty obvious, right?
 Almost no one does it.
+This is one of those simple food principles that makes a massive difference.

 To take your nachos from okay to great you just need about 3-5 minutes to heat up a frying pan with a touch of oil and sauté the peppers and onions just until they start to soften.
 Then spoon the vegetables over the nachos and bake them like you normally would.